 Forests in Yukon are vulnerable to damaging tree pests that are invading other areas of Canada and the US.
 For example, many visitors to Yukon come from areas regulated for pests such as the emerald ash borer, Dutch elm disease, and mountain pine beetle.
 Since these and other harmful tree pests spread to new areas when people travel with firewood, it is illegal to move firewood out of a regulated area without a movement certificate from the Canadian Food Inspection Agency (CFIA).
-The CFIA has the following firewood rules and recommendations for residents and visitors to prevent the spread of pests both within and between provinces and protect Canada’s vast natural resources; see our Canada page link at the bottom for details.
+The CFIA has the following firewood rules and recommendations for residents and visitors to prevent the spread of pests both within and between provinces:

 It is illegal to remove firewood from public parks in Yukon.
-Kluane National Park in Yukon advises campers to use only the firewood supplied on site.
-Most Yukon territorial parks also provide firewood to registered campers.
-Be sure to check out the rules at your destination before bringing or collecting firewood; when in doubt, buy local, burn local.
+Yukon territorial parks provide firewood to registered campers, and Kluane National Park in Yukon also advises campers to use only the firewood supplied on site.
+Always learn the firewood rules at your destination before bringing or collecting firewood; when in doubt, buy local, burn local.

 Bringing firewood from Canada into the USA is prohibited unless the firewood is labeled and certified heat-treated.
 Read about these requirements on the USDA and CBP firewood information sheet.